coaxial/travel/README.md

 The dev version auto refreshes and updates with changes.

-This will also show posts that have `draft = true` locally but they won't show in preview norproduction unless `draft = false`.
+This will also show posts that have `draft: true` locally but they won't show in preview norproduction unless `draft: false`.

 ## Create a new post